-Dahl’s legacy can be seen today not only in the consistently strong sales his stories continue to enjoy, but also in the number of films that have used those stories for source material.
+Today marks the 100th anniversary of the birth of Roald Dahl – a man who was undoubtedly one of the greatest children’s authors of the 20th Century.
+Dahl’s legacy can be seen today in both the consistently strong sales his stories continue to enjoy and in the number of films that have used those stories as source material.

-The latest, Steven Spielberg’s take The BFG, scores points for its faithfulness to the source material, stunning visuals and top notch performances – particularly Ruby Barnhill as Sophie and Mark Rylance as the Big Friendly Giant himself – but somehow, it ends up feeling like less than the sum of its parts.
+It’s fair to say Dahl had a rather dim view of most of these movies, and not entirely unfairly – a sizeable chunk of them don’t quite work.
+The latest effort, Steven Spielberg’s take The BFG, is a perfect example of this, scoring points for its stunning visuals and top notch performances – particularly Ruby Barnhill as Sophie and Mark Rylance as the Big Friendly Giant himself – but somehow ending up less than the sum of its parts.

 5. James and the Giant Peach